Jamesburg, California

 Jamesburg (formerly, Jamesburgh) is an unincorporated community in Monterey County, California.
 It is located 7.5 mi northeast of Ventana Cone, at an elevation of 1722 feet (525 m).

 John James founded the town in 1867.
 The Jamesburgh post office opened in 1886, changed its name to Jamesburg in 1894, and closed for good in 1935.

 In 1968, COMSAT built the Jamesburg Earth Station - no longer operational - in the area.
 Local legend has it that Jamesburg Earth Station relayed Neil Armstrong's famous Apollo 11 statement from the Moon in July 1969: "it’s one small step for man, one giant leap for mankind."

 Government

-At the county level, Jamesburg is represented on the Monterey County Board of Supervisors by Supervisor Mary Adams.
+At the county level, Jamesburg is represented on the Monterey County Board of Supervisors by Supervisor Kate Daniels.